RADar-AZDelta/Rabbit-in-a-Blender/docs/getting_started.md

 riab --create-db
 ```

-Running this --create-db command will imply that you need to import the vocabularies again, it also implies that it removes the OMOP dataset.
+Running this --create-db command will imply that you need to import the vocabularies again, it also implies that it removes everything in the OMOP dataset.

 ## 6. Download and import the vocabularies